tristanpenman/json-preprocessor/README.md

 ## Overview

-This project provides a JSON Preprocessor library and command line utility that can be used to resolve JSON References and other pre-processor directives.
+This project provides a JSON Preprocessor library and command line utility that can be used to resolve JSON References and other preprocessor directives.
 It was originally motivated by the need to construct CloudFormation templates as part of a CI pipeline.

-The following pre-processor directives are supported:
+The following directives are supported:

 * ```$exec```
 * ```$join```